Open-Transactions/protocol-docs/spec/NotaryMessages.md

 # Notary Messages

-Client and Notary communicate through a request-reply model.
-The Client sends a message deriving from `NotaryRequest` and message deriving from `NotaryReply`.
+Client and Notary communicate through a request-response model.
+The Client sends a message deriving from `NotaryRequest` and message deriving from `NotaryResponse`.

 # Base Document Types